 The School of Science and Engineering is composed of the departments of biology, chemistry, mathematics, physics and civil, electrical and mechanical engineering.
-Program divisions are: general science, medical records, medical technology, predental and premedical studies.
+Program divisions are: environmental studies, general science, medical records, medical technology, predental and premedical studies.

 The School of Nursing offers a baccalaureate program in professional nursing which qualifies students for registration through state licensure.

-The Graduate School has programs leading to masters' degrees in business, education, engineering, English, history and religious education.
+The Graduate School has programs leading to masters' degrees in business, education, English, history, natural science and religious education.